Cost of Wrongful Incarceration

 None of the DNA on the evidence tested was consistent with Lawrence or Paul Jenkins.
 Additionally, a DNA profile extracted from the rope found near Meagher’s body was consistent with David Nelson’s DNA.
 Based on this discovery, MTIP filed a motion to vacate the convictions in January 2018.
 Judge Seeley granted the motion based on the newly discovered DNA evidence and because Fred Nelson’s description of what his uncle told him about the murder was more consistent with the physical evidence than the prosecution’s theory of Lawrence and Paul Jenkins being the perpetrators.

-Despite evidence implicating David Nelson, Meagher’s family remains convicted that Paul Jenkins and Lawrence are guilty.
+Despite evidence implicating David Nelson, Meagher’s family remains convinced that Paul Jenkins and Lawrence are guilty.

-Click below to listen to MTIP Legal Director, Caiti Carpenter, discuss how wrongful convictions not only impact the people serving time for crimes they did not commit but also the victims and the families of victims who no longer have justice.
+MTIP Legal Director, Caiti Carpenter on how wrongful convictions not only impact the people serving time for crimes they did not commit but also the victims and the families of victims who no longer have justice.

 Lawrence and Jenkins are freed

 The prosecution dismissed the charges on June 1, 2018, and Lawrence and Paul Jenkins were released from prison on April 17, 2018, after serving more than 23 years in prison each.

 “I have been waiting for this moment for many, many years,” Lawrence said shortly after his release.
 “I am very grateful for the amazing and dedicated work of the Montana Innocence Project.”